department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/info-architecture.md

 layout: page
 page-type: subpage
 page-description: yes
-sidebar-page-type: /service-design
+sidebar-page-type: /resources
 permalink: /resources/more/info-architecture
 #
 ---

-### Coordinating with the DSVA team
+### Coordinate with the DSVA team

-You'll need to coordinate these tasks with the DSVA team.

-The DSVA team will make sure your service doesn't collide with other services and provide suggestions based on Veteran experiences with other services.
+The DSVA team will make sure your service doesn't collide with other services and will provide suggestions based on Veteran experiences with existing services.

-> [Contact the DSVA team](../../../contact) to review the items in each task below.
+> [Contact the DSVA team]({{site.baseurl}}/contact) to review the items in each task below.

 {% for item in page.sections %}
 * [{{ item}}](#{{item | downcase | replace: ' ', '-' | replace: '(', '' | replace: ')', '' }})